 - Simply leave the shoes in the freezer overnight

 - Allow them to thaw and dry before wearing.

 - You can put them in a pillowcase if you are afraid the shoes will leave dirt in the freezer

 After you enjoy a juicy orange, you can use those leftover peels.
-Not only will it remove the stinky odor, it will leave a pleasant citrus smell.
+Not only will it remove the stinky odor, but it will also leave a pleasant citrus smell.

 - Place the orange peels in the shoes

 - Let them sit overnight or for at least 12 hours

 - Leave the dryer sheet there until you are ready to wear your shoes